 - Make it happen

-Q: How Much Interest Do I Pay On Equity Release?
+Q: How Much Interest Do I Settle On Equity Release?

-A: On top of the set-up charges, you also need to consider the interest rates.
-Currently, interest rates on lifetime mortgages deals are usually between 5% and 6% – and it can be fixed for the life of your mortgage.
-Click here to learn more about this.
+A: On top of the set-up fee, you also need to consider the usury stipulation.
+Lifetime one deals are usually between 5% and 6% – and it can be fixed for the life of your pledge.
+Click here for more about this.

 Q: Is Equity Release a Bad Idea?